ngrewe/gnustep-boxes/README.md

 development environment for 'modern' Objective-C in a Linux setting.

-The main idea is to spin up a virtual machine and install all the software required to begin developing Objective-C applications on Linux on it automatically, regardless of whether the host system is a Mac OS, Windows or Linux machine.
+The main idea is to spin up a virtual machine and install all the software required to begin developing Objective-C applications on Linux using GNUstep, regardless of whether the host system is a Mac OS, Windows or Linux machine.

 Requirements
 ------------